VincentVanGoethem/ot/README.md

 **Choose OpenTelemetry Starter when:**
 - You want vendor-neutral observability (easily switch backends)
 - Distributed tracing across services is a priority
-- You prefer push-based telemetry over pull-based scraping
+- You prefer push-based telemetry to pull-based scraping

 **Note:** They're not mutually exclusive—many production apps use both (Actuator for health/readiness, OTel for telemetry).